Aotearoa NZ Anaesthesia ASM 2021 | Whakaora to Heal

 The conference will focus on how sustainable healthcare can bring wide co-benefits to health, health equity, and well-being.
 Topics will range from mitigation to adaptation and from risk to opportunities and innovation.

-Registrations will open in January.
+Registrations will open soon.
 More information to come.

-Save the date: Aotearoa New Zealand Annual Scientific Meeting, 3-6 November 2021, Christchurch.
+Aotearoa New Zealand Annual Scientific Meeting, 27-30 October 2021, Christchurch

-This Meeting will be hosted jointly by the New Zealand Society of Anaesthetists (NZSA), the Auastralian and New Zealand College of Anaesthetists New Zealand National Committee (ANZCA NZNC) and the New Zealand Anaesthetic Technicians' Society (NZATS).
-Aotearoa NZ Anaesthesia ASM's are usually held in November each year, except when the ANZCA parent organisation holds its principal ANZCA annual scientific meeting in New Zealand, or when the NZSA is involved in a wider conference.
+The Aotearoa New Zealand ASM will be hosted jointly by the New Zealand Society of Anaesthetists (NZSA), the Australian and New Zealand College of Anaesthetists New Zealand National Committee (ANZCA NZNC) and the New Zealand Anaesthetic Technicians' Society (NZATS).
+Aotearoa NZ Anaesthesia ASMs are usually held each year, except when the ANZCA parent organisation holds its principal ANZCA ASM in New Zealand, or when the NZSA is involved in a wider conference.
 CPD opportunities are available through your ANZCA CPD Portfolio.

 The theme is "Whakaora, (To Heal): Our Patients, Ourselves, Our City, Our Planet."